 Independent Curators International (ICI) supports the work of curators to help create stronger art communities through experimentation, collaboration, and international engagement.
 Curators are arts community leaders and organizers who champion artistic practice; build essential infrastructures and institutions; and generate public engagement with art.
 Our collaborative programs connect curators across generations, and across social, political and cultural borders.
 They form an international framework for sharing knowledge and resources — promoting cultural exchange, access to art, and public awareness for the curator’s role.

-Jessica Baran is a poet, freelance art critic, and teacher, who has been the art writer for St. Louis’ alt-weekly, The Riverfront Times, since 2008.
-Baran currently co-directs fort gondo compound for the arts––a nonprofit alternative art space founded in 2002––which hosts a monthly poetry series alongside other multi-disciplinary programs.
-From 2008-12, Baran served as the Assistant Director of White Flag Projects, and has independently curated exhibitions on the work of Thomas Lanigan-Schmidt, Robert Gober, and Kerry James Marshall at various regional institutions.
-She has written for numerous publications, including Artforum.com, Art in America, Art Papers, the Awl, and BOMB Magazine; and is also the author of two books of ekphrastic poetry.
-Baran received her MFA in poetry writing from Washington University, Saint Louis, and her BA in fine art from Columbia University, New York.
+Jessica Baran is a poet, curator, critic and Associate Director of Curatorial and Program Development at Barrett Barrera Projects and projects+gallery.
+She has independently curated exhibitions of the work of Thomas Lanigan-Schmidt, Robert Gober and Kerry James Marshall, among many other artists.
+She has also written for numerous publications, including Artforum, Art in America, Flash Art and BOMB Magazine; and is the author of three books of ekphrastic poetry.
+Baran received her MFA in poetry writing from Washington University, St. Louis, and her BA in fine art from Columbia University, New York.
 Intermittantly, she lectures at the Sam Fox School of Design & Visual Art and St. Louis University’s Prison Arts & Education program.